LaksCastro/rain.js/README.md

   </p>
 </p>

+## Live
+The project is available in [this link](https://lakscastro.github.io/random-starred-repo/), enjoy :D

 ## What is?
 A tiny project using the [Github API v3](https://developer.github.com/v3/) to show for you random repositories that you starred before, yes, only that.